silte/workout-tracker/backend/README.md

-# Backend for custom app to analyze your Suunto / Sports-tracker exercise data
+# Backend for custom app to analyze your Suunto / Sports-tracker workout data

-## Fetch your exercise data from Suunto / Sports-tracker API
+## Fetch your workout data from Suunto / Sports-tracker API

 ### Get your api token